Naarith/MimiHospital/README.md

 # MimiHospital

 A Database Project for our Database Fundamental Class.
+It is a mock representation of the workings of a Hospital.

 ## Description

-This repository contains are SQL files that builds a Hospital Database and creates the tables with necessary information that reflects an hospital. `queries.sql` and `views.sql` contain queries to obtain desired information we would like to obtain.
+This repository contains SQL files that builds a database with tables that reflect information on what a real hospital would have in their own database. `queries.sql` and `views.sql` contain queries to obtain desired information we would like to obtain.
 The remaining three files are used to build and populate a sample database.

 #### Team Members